rlworkgroup/garage/docs/user/implement_env.rst

 Garage uses an environment API based on the very popular OpenAI Gym interface.
 The main difference is that garage uses :code:`akro` to describe input and output spaces, which are an extension of the :code:`gym.Space` API.

-If you have an OpenAI Gym compatible environment, you can wrap it in :code:`garage.envs.GarageEnv` to use it with garage.
+If you have an OpenAI Gym compatible environment, you can wrap it in :code:`garage.envs.GymEnv` to use it with garage.
+You can also provide its environment name id (see the example below), and let `:code:`GymEnv` creates the environment for you.

 .. code-block:: python

     import gym
-    from garage.envs import GarageEnv
+    from garage.envs import GymEnv

-    myEnv = GarageEnv(gym.make('CartPole-v1'))  # Wraps a CartPole-v1 environment
+    my_env = GymEnv('CartPole-v1')  # shorthand for GymEnv(gym.make('CartPole-v1'))

 +++++++++++++++++++++++++++
-Add a Environment Wrapper
+Add an Environment Wrapper
 +++++++++++++++++++++++++++

 If you would like to add an existing environment to garage, you will probably need an environment wrapper to handle